gkegke/ctxctx/README.md

 #### 8. Pre-defined Context Profiles

-For common tasks, you can define **profiles** in an external `prompt_profiles.yaml` file.
-A profile can include a set of queries and override default configuration settings.
+For common tasks, you can define **profiles** within your main `.ctxctx.yaml` file to create reusable context definitions.
+Profiles now use a powerful funnel-based system:

+1.  **`include`**: A list of glob patterns that defines the initial set of files.
+2.  **`queries`**: (Optional) Ad-hoc queries (like specific files, line ranges, or `force:` includes) are added to the set.
+3.  **`exclude`**: (Optional) A list of glob patterns that removes files from the final set.

+This allows you to build broad contexts with `include` and then precisely refine them with `exclude` and `queries`.

-1.  **Create `prompt_profiles.yaml`** in your project's root directory:
+1.  **Define Profiles in your `.ctxctx.yaml` file** in your project's root directory:
     ```yaml
-    # prompt_profiles.yaml
+    # .ctxctx.yaml
-    profiles:
-      frontend:
-        queries:
-          - 'src/frontend/**/*.js'
-          - 'src/frontend/**/*.ts'
-          - 'package.json'
-        # Override default ignore patterns for this profile
-        substring_ignore_patterns:
+    ROOT: .
+    OUTPUT_FILE_BASE_NAME: prompt_input_files
+    OUTPUT_FORMATS:
-          - 'node_modules'
+    - md
-          - 'dist'
+    - json
-        # Override search depth for this profile
-        search_max_depth: 7
+    TREE_MAX_DEPTH: 3
+    # ... other global settings ...

+    profiles: # Profiles are now a top-level key in .ctxctx.yaml
       backend_api:
+        description: "Core backend API files, excluding tests and configs."
+        include:
+          - 'src/server/**/*.py'  # All python files under src/server
+        exclude:
+          - 'src/server/tests/**'   # Exclude the test subdirectory
+          - 'src/server/config.py' # Exclude the config file
         queries:
-          - 'src/server/**/*.py'
-          - 'requirements.txt'
+          - 'requirements.txt'      # Explicitly add the requirements file

-        # Adjust tree depth for backend context
+      frontend_component:
+        description: "Focus on a specific component, its styles, and tests."
+        include:
+          - 'src/components/UserProfile/**' # All files for the component
+        exclude:
+          - 'src/components/UserProfile/**/*.snap' # Exclude snapshots
+        # Override a global config setting just for this profile
         tree_max_depth: 4

       refactor_task:
+        description: "A specific refactoring task with precise line numbers."
         queries:
-          # Focus on specific parts of these files for a refactor
+          # Use 'queries' when you only need a few specific files/ranges
           - 'src/data/processor.py:10,45:100,120'
           - 'src/utils/helpers.py:1,30'
           - 'tests/test_processor.py'